 Some Cooperative Board Games will allow for an ultimate winner.
 Basically, everyone works together to achieve the goal, but points may be tallied up after the team wins to determine who is the supreme winner.
 Note- these are the only cooperative games my older daughter likes to play… but her sense of competition is VERY deeply ingrained…

-Best Cooperative Board Games for Teens and Adults
+Best Cooperative Games Teens and Adults will LOVE!

 These are games that we own, and enjoy playing in our home.
 Each game has successfully turned a non-gamer into a person who looks forward to game night.